oraziogallo/oraziogallo.github.io/content/authors/orazio-gallo/_index.md

 - Seokju Cho (PhD student at KAIST)

 I have served as area chair or senior area chair for several IEEE conferences (CVPR, ICCV, ECCV, WACV, and 3DV).
 I was an associate editor and then senior associate editor of the [IEEE  Transactions on Computational Imaging]("http://signalprocessingsociety.org/publications-resources/ieee-transactions-computational-imaging") from 2020 to 2024.
 From 2018 to 2022 I was a member of the [IEEE Computational Imaging Technical Committee]("http://signalprocessingsociety.org/get-involved/computational-imaging-special-interest-group"), and from 2015 to 2017 I was an associate editor for [Signal processing: Image Communication]("https://www.journals.elsevier.com/signal-processing-image-communication").
 I got recognized as an outstanding reviewer for BMVC (2021), ICCV (2021), and CVPR (2017, 2018, 2021).
-I was also recognized as an 0utstanding editorial board member for my services to IEEE Trans. on Comp.
+I was also recognized as an outstanding editorial board member for my services to IEEE Trans. on Comp.
 Imaging (2020).

 I am taking a break from research and tech for a bit.
 You can probably find me on the beach training for next year's beach volleyball season, or via email (first_name @ soe.ucsc.edu).